sylefeb/Silice/projects/terrain/README.md

 So what's left?
 Well, the SPRAMs are great, but contrary to BRAMs they cannot be initialized from the FPGA configuration bitstream.
 So, how are we going to put the height map and color data there in the first place?

 Here I went a bit overboard by adding a complete RISC-V CPU to the design just to do that.
 I know, total overkill but that is so easy!
 Silice comes with a choice of RISC-V implementations and here I used the [fire-v](../fire-v/README.md), just because it was ready, simple and does fit the hardware (*Note:* I am working on a compatible version of the [ice-v](../ice-v/README.md) which is much smaller and would be enough here).

 Silice makes the integration very easy.
-First, we instantiate the ram interface between memory and CPU (we are looking again at [`main.ice`](main.ice)):
+First, we instantiate the ram interface between memory and CPU (we are looking again at [`main.si`](main.si)):
 ```c
 rv32i_ram_io mem;
 ```